angelolab/publications/2024-Greenwald_Nederlof_etal_TONIC/README.md

 | TMA1_FOV1 |   2   |     Treg     |   5    |   2    |     0      |  5   |
 | TMA2_FOV4 |   5   |    T cell    |   4    |   0    |     4      |  6   |

+*adata*: This data structure is outputted from the SpaceCat pipeline, and contains all the computed feature tables (adata_processed.h5ad).
+See the anndata documentation for detailed information.
+In summary, adata.obs contains the cell level annotations, where each row is a unique cell, adata.X contains the protein expression data, adata.obsm contains the generated neighborhood matrices, and adata_processed.uns contains the individual tables for each feature type, as well as the combined table of all generated features.

 ## Analysis Files

 *harmonized_metadata*: This data frame details the various FOVs and their associated tissue and patient IDs, timepoint, etc.